How many host sites can EDI usually support?

 What are the deadlines and related paperwork needed for this process?

-The important dates are outlined on our webpage: https://environmentaldatainitiative.org/edi-summer-fellowship-program/.
-Host sites need to fill out an application form (find link in list below).
+Once the application process begins, important dates will be outlined on our webpage: https://environmentaldatainitiative.org/edi-summer-fellowship-program/.
+Host sites need to fill out an application form.
+This is the typical timeline for the application process for host sites:

 What is EDI looking for in a good project proposal?